vgtu2016/web-system-template/README.md

 ## API
 Possibilities:
-- Get a pokemon by its ID
+- Get a pokemon by its ID.
+Method: Get, /api/pokemon/:id
-- Get a pokemon list by their type
+- Get a pokemon list by their type.
+Method: Get, /api/pokemon/:type
-- Delete a pokemon
+- Delete a pokemon.
+Method: Delete, /api/pokemon/:id
-- Edit a pokemon
+- Edit a pokemon.
+Method: Post, /api/pokemon/:id
-- Crate a new pokemon
+- Crate a new pokemon.
+Method: Put, /api/pokemon/

 ## UI
 There will be display of the first pokemon (by ID) and its information and some buttons, ID field and a select box at the top: